simran120123/simpleCalculator/README.md

 # simpleCalculator
-Create a Calculator for using java programming
+I'm create a Calculator for using java programming